sam2527ub/VectorAI/Readme.md

 # Multi-Agent AI System

 ## Project Overview

-This project builds an **interactive multi-agent AI system** where different persona-driven agents, each with their own knowledge boundaries, **communicate and collaborate** to solve complex problems.

-Instead of relying on a single AI, the system allows multiple agents to:
-- Share evidence
-- Challenge each other's assumptions
-- Build on each other's ideas
-- Reach conclusions no single agent could achieve alone

-The user can **observe, steer, or directly talk** to individual agents, while the system ensures realistic expert teamwork, transparent reasoning, and actionable solutions.

-Personas are **not pre-defined**.
-They are discovered automatically from the **Cornell Movie-Dialogs Corpus** using unsupervised analysis of style and semantic features.
-Each persona becomes an independent agent with:
-- Its own prompting frame
-- Specialized knowledge boundary
-- Independent retrieval index

-We use **LangGraph** to orchestrate agent communication, define how findings and citations are shared, and enforce strict **knowledge isolation** at the node level.

----
+This project designs and implements an interactive, multi-agent system where persona-driven AI agents—each constrained to a distinct knowledge boundary—communicate and collaborate to analyze complex problems.
+A user observes and steers the interaction while agents exchange evidence, challenge assumptions, and synthesize conclusions that no single agent could reach alone.
+Personas are discovered from data (Cornell Movie-Dialogs Corpus) via unsupervised analysis (style + semantic features → clustering), not pre-defined.
+Each resultant persona becomes an agent with specialized knowledge, its own prompting frame.
+We orchestrate agent–agent dialogue using LangGraph (nodes, edges, state), define protocol messages for sharing findings/citations, and enforce knowledge isolation at the node level.
+The outcome showcases realistic expert coordination, transparent reasoning, and actionable recommendations.---

 ## Solution Approach

-I designed a **multi-agent collaborative framework** with LangGraph that simulates a **therapeutic consultation team**.
+I designed and implemented a multi-agent collaborative system using LangGraph that simulates a therapeutic consultation team.
+The system features three specialized AI agents, each inspired by authentic movie character dialogue patterns, that can:
 ### Key Features

-- **Smart Collaboration**: Detects when multiple agents are needed vs. when a single agent can reply
-- **Agent Discussions**: Agents talk to each other, debate, and refine ideas before answering the user
-- **Distinct Personas**: Each agent keeps its own style and domain expertise
-- **Transparent Reasoning**: Responses include citations and source inspirations from movie dialogues
-- **Context Retention**: Agents remember what has been discussed across multiple turns
-- **User Choice**: The system can auto-select the best agent, or the user can choose directly
-- **Explainability**: Agents can explain why they reached a conclusion
-- **Extensible Design**: New personas or datasets can be added easily---
+Automatically detect when collaboration is needed vs. single-agent responses.
+- Engage in productive inter-agent discussions before responding to users.
+- Share domain-specific knowledge and build upon each other's insights.
+- Maintain distinct personas while working toward unified solutions.
+- Provide transparent citations linking responses to character inspirations.
 ## Persona Discovery
 **Data Source**: Cornell Movie-Dialogs Corpus (220,579 conversational exchanges)

-### Pipeline Used
+I made a clustering pipeline and used the below techniques :
-- TF-IDF vectorization (stylistic features)
+- TF-IDF vectorisation
-- Sentiment analysis (emotional tone)
+- Sentiment analysis
-- Topic modeling (semantic themes)
+- Topic modeling
-- Semantic embedding analysis (deeper meaning)
+- Semantic embedding analysis
-- K-Means clustering (grouping personas)
+- K-Means clustering

 ### Results
 From clustering, 4 behavioral personas appeared: